 Unlike many other types of professional football, most players in the Arena Football League play on both offense and defense.
 Instead of the 53-man roster used in the NFL, arena football uses a much smaller 20-man roster on game days.

 Also, each team has eight players on the field at a time instead of eleven.
-Of these eight players on either side, four offensive players and three defensive players must line up on the line of scrimmage like the offensive and defensive line in other kinds of football.
+Of these eight players on either side, four offensive players and three defensive players must line up on the line of scrimmage like the offensive and defensive lines in gridiron football.

-All participants play offense and defense except for a kicker, quarterback, one kick returner, and two defensive specialists.
+All participants play offense and defense, except for a kicker, quarterback, one kick returner, and two defensive specialists.
 This rule is enforced by the strict substitution rules that only allow for one substitution per player a quarter.
-This lack of personnel change means that players must be multifaceted and have the skills to play on both sides of the ball.
+This lack of personnel change means that players must be multifaceted, well-conditioned, and have the skills to play on both sides of the ball.

-Arena football has less options for teams facing fourth down than other leagues.
-In arena football, teams are not allowed to punt, a common fourth down decision in other leagues.
+Arena football has fewer options for teams facing fourth down than other leagues.
+In arena football, teams are not allowed to punt, a common fourth down decision in the NFL.
 Instead, teams must go for a first down, field goal, or touchdown.
 This rule eliminates what is usually thought of as one of the most dangerous and boring plays in other types of football.

 Kicking and Scoring

 Along with punting being illegal, more kicking rules differ from mainstream football.
-Instead of 35 yards down the field, kickoffs are taken from the goal line due to the short field length.
-If the ball is kicked out of bounds, the offensive team either starts at the 20-yard line or where the ball went out of bounds.
-If the returning team catches the ball and does not pass the goal line before being tackled, the kicking team gains one point, or an "uno."
-If the kicking team hit it through the uprights on the kickoff, the team receives two points, or a "deuce."
+Kickoffs are taken from the goal line due to the short field length, instead of the 35-yard line in the NFL.
+If the ball is kicked out of bounds in arena football, the offensive team either starts at the 20-yard line or where the ball went out of bounds.
+If the kicking team kicks it through the uprights on the kickoff, the team receives two points, known as a “deuce.”

-Other than those points, most of the other scoring is the same as regular football as a touchdown is six points, an extra point is one point, a post-touchdown running or passing conversion is two points, a safety is two points, and a field goal is three points.
+Other than those differences, most of the scoring rules are the same as in gridiron football; touchdowns are worth six points, an extra point is one point, a post-touchdown running or passing conversion is two points, a safety is two points, and a field goal is three points.
 Teams do gain another point on field goals and extra points if a drop kick is executed in either situation.

 What is the Mac in arena football?

-Only one linebacker, the "Mac" can blitz each play.
+The “Mac” is a special type of linebacker that is unique to arena football; they are the only linebacker that can blitz the quarterback each play.
 There are also restrictions on how this linebacker can blitz.
 The Mac lines up on the strong side of the line and can only pressure the quarterback through the two A-gaps on each side of the center.
 If the quarterback scrambles out of the pocket, though, the Mac can blitz from the outside.

 What is the Jack in arena football?

-The "Jack" is the linebacker that plays next to the Mac.
-The Jack has a completely different role than their linebacking counterpart.
+The “Jack” is a special linebacker position in arena football that plays next to the Mac linebacker.
+The Jack has a completely different role than the Mac linebacker.
 The Jack lines up on the opposite side of the line and cannot blitz the quarterback.
 Instead, the Jack plays as a coverage linebacker and patrols the lower level of the field.
-This player cannot go beyond five yards of the line of scrimmage unless they are playing man-to-man on a tight end or fullback.
+This player cannot go beyond five yards of the line of scrimmage unless they are playing man-to-man on a tight end or fullback in pass coverage.